8go/matrix-commander/README.md

     --topic 'All about Matrix 4' 'All about Nio 5' \
     --alias roomAlias1 '#roomAlias2:example.com'
 $ # rooms (normal as well as DM) are by default created encrypted,
-$ # to overwrite that and to create a room with encrypted disabled use '--plain'
+$ # to overwrite that and to create a room with encryption disabled use --plain
 $ matrix-commander --room-create public-room-alias2 --plain
 $ matrix-commander --room-dm-create not-encrypted-alias3 --plain
 $ # join rooms